 4) Choose Never from the list of options.

-When Never is chosen from the list, your device won’t lock itself automatically after any period of time; it doesn’t matter what you’re doing, whether you’re in an app, staring at your Home screen, or streaming via AirPlay.
+When Never is chosen from the list, your device screen won’t turn off automatically after any period of time; it doesn’t matter what you’re doing, whether you’re in an app, staring at your Home screen, or streaming via AirPlay.
 Keep in mind, however, that your Lock screen will still dim after a few seconds of inactivity as usual, no matter what Auto-Lock setting you choose.

 Note: If you feel that your current Auto-Lock setting is too short and you don’t want to keep your device from Auto-Locking indefinitely, you can choose a prolonged time threshold instead.
 To keep your iPhone screen on longer, simply go to Settings > Display & Brightness > Auto-Lock, and select from one of the options offered, ranging from 30 seconds to 5 minutes.

 Overall, the need to prevent your iPhone or iPad screen from turning off automatically comes down to a limited audience of people based on how the device is being used.
 Most iPhone users can benefit from Auto-Lock, so unless you’re a part of that limited pool, we recommend setting the feature to a designated time limit so you get the best battery life and device security.